Updated June, 2017

-I take a brief pause from my usual feast or blast review column to fill do-it-yourselfers in on my favorite sources for foreign and artisanal products.
+I take a brief pause from my usual feast or blast review column to fill do-it-yourselfers in on my favorite sources for great products, both foreign and national.
 Mexico City food shopping will not disappoint the most discerning gourmand.

 Calle Ernesto Pugibet, centro

 Metro Salto de Agua – walk up Calle Lopez and turn left at Delicias (or down Lopez if you are coming from the Alameda – you will see the enormous Telmex tower which is across the street

 The market is, in theory, open daily until around 5 p.m. but some vendors start packing up earlier – there is free parking for customers next door.

 This renowned market has existed in some form since colonial times.
 Chefs and home cooks alike frequent its aisles in search of the perfect duck, cabrito, or lobster.
 Exotic fresh produce and fruits are offered as are artisan national and imported cheeses: go to Gastronomica San Juan, stall no.162,and its neighbor La Jersey – they will let you sample.
 The nationally produced and excellent goat, cow and sheep cheese, many from the state of Queretaro are much cheaper than the imported ones.

 These stands, as well as La Catalana offer good cold cuts as well.

 In the seafood area mussels, clams oysters and calamares (they will clean them on request) are often available fresh as are unusual varieties of fish, fresh tuna and amazing big shrimp either in or out of the shell.